Boost psychological well-being with coaching

 Why is psychological well-being important?

 In addition, psychological well-being has been tied to better physical health.
-A positive mindset has been linked to decreased risks of cardiovascular diseases or complications.
+Numerous studies prove that a positive mindset is linked to decreased risks of cardiovascular diseases or complications.
 This is likely due to a desire to take care of yourself if you have higher levels of psychological wellness.

-Another benefit of psychological well-being is a better social life.
-If you are content with your life and feel good about yourself, you’re more likely to engage in social activities with others and seek people out for companionship.
+Another benefit of psychological well-being is better social life.
+If you are content with your life and feel good about yourself, you’re more likely to engage in social relationships and activities with others.
 This benefit is also two-fold, as having close relationships has been found to improve mental health and contribute to a better psychological well-being.

 How can we have psychological well-being?

 Fortunately, psychological well-being doesn’t need to be ambiguous.
-Researchers have studied what key components contribute to someone’s psychological well-being.
+Researchers have relevant studies that show the key components that contribute to someone’s psychological well-being.

-A common theory in the psychology space is Carol Ryff’s Six-Factor Model of Psychological Well-Being.
+A common theory was developed by Carol Ryff, a United States based psychologist, called the Six-Factor Model of Psychological Well-Being.
 Ryff’s philosophy is that psychological well-being isn’t just based on positive emotions—it’s a balanced overview of multiple aspects of life.

-To determine well-being according to Ryff’s model, people are evaluated with a survey focused on the six factors Ryff identified that lead to someone’s psychological well-being.
+According to Ryff’s well-being measures, people are evaluated with a survey focused on the six factors Carol Ryff identified that lead to someone’s psychological well-being.
 The higher someone scores in each category (from one to six), the more likely they are to have a high level of psychological well-being.
 Here are the factors:

 1. Autonomy: Evaluates a person’s independence and reactions to social pressure.